Quicr/new-qmsg/doc/arch.md

 * can get hKP as input and add that user to a team

 * can dump all deviceID for all devices in a team

-* can create and publish vcard for device in team

-## Random Projects

-Relay to Relay sync of data using rsync

-Relay to Relay sync of data using IPFS.